Asttar/FlightPlanner/README.md

   - Date
   - Alphabetically

-- **Seat Recommendation System:** When booking, the system suggests seats based on:
+- **Seat Recommendation System:** When choosing seats, the system suggests seats based on:
   - Window seats
   - More legroom
   - Close to exit